FREQUENTLY ASKED QUESTIONS

 Below, we have compiled some of the frequently asked questions regarding orientation.

-Yes, the university has identified completion of New Student Orientation as an integral part of the student’s transition to the University of Georgia.
+The university has identified completion of New Student Orientation as an integral part of the student’s transition to the University of Georgia.
 Each student is required to complete the UGA 101 modules, attend an in-person orientation session, and attend an in-person academic advising appointment.
+Further, these sessions will offer the opportunity to connect with other incoming students, campus staff, faculty and Orientation Leaders.
+It will also allow you to be even more prepared to be successful at UGA with campus tours, an introduction to dining halls, resource and organizational fairs, and much more.

 No. Students must complete their UGA 101 modules prior to attending their in-person orientation session – but completing your Academic Advising: Step One information form before arriving on campus for orientation is critical.